Division of Allergy, Immunology, and Transplantation

 - Conduct and oversight of clinical trials, patient safety monitoring, and human research protections

-- Clinical experience in allergy and related conditions
+- Clinical allergy and related conditions

 - Analysis, evaluation, and interpretation of scientific and clinical data